 Under the DRBL, the receiver in Rehabilitation Proceedings or Bankruptcy Proceedings is authorized to set aside, subject to certain conditions, the following types of actions taken by the insolvent party: (i) any act (e.g., payment or transfer of property) taken by the insolvent party with intent to harm other creditors if the payee/transferee also knows that such payment or transfer would harm other creditors; (ii) any act that would harm other creditors or any repayment of debt or provision of collateral made after a suspension of payment (as defined below) or the filing of insolvency proceedings ("Insolvency Event") if the payee or the secured party knows that the Insolvency Event has occurred or that such act will harm other creditors; (iii) repayment of debt or provision of collateral made after or within 60 days prior to an Insolvency Event when the insolvent party had no antecedent obligation to do so at such time if (a) the payee/secured party knows the Insolvency Event has occurred or (b) such act will prejudice equal treatment of creditors; and (iv) any gratuitous act which occurs after or within six months prior to an Insolvency Event.
 If the party that benefited from the insolvent company's action is specially related to the insolvent company, then under (ii), the payee or the Secured Party is presumed to have the knowledge, under (iii), the 60 day period is extended to 1 year and under (iv) the 6 month period is extended to 1 year.
-"Specially related parties" include any company that holds 30% or more of interest in the insolvent company or any company in which the insolvent company holds 30% or more interest or any company that controls or is controlled by, the insolvent company.
+"Specially related parties" include any company that holds 30% or more of interest in the insolvent company or any company in which the insolvent company.